Bwindi Impenetrable National Park Uganda; Location, Activities, Lodges, and Best Time to Visit Bwindi Forest

 Where to stay – Lodges in Bwindi Impenetrable National Park

-Bwindi National Park has all accommodation types, budget, mid-range and luxury.
+Bwindi National Park has all accommodation types, budget, mid-range, and luxury.

 The top budget safari lodges in Bwindi include Ruhija Community Rest Camp, Buhoma Community Camp, Gorilla Friends Resort, Nshongi Camp, Bwindi Backpackers Lodge;

-Mid-range lodges include Gorilla Valley Lodge, Bakiga Lodge, Ichumbi Gorilla Lodge while luxury options include Gorilla Mist Camp, Mahogany Springs Lodge, Ruhija Gorilla Safari Lodge, Volcanoes Safaris Bwindi Lodge.
+Mid-range lodges include Gorilla Valley Lodge, Bakiga Lodge, and Ichumbi Gorilla Lodge while luxury options include Gorilla Mist Camp, Mahogany Springs Lodge, Ruhija Gorilla Safari Lodge, Volcanoes Safaris Bwindi Lodge.

 How to get to Bwindi Impenetrable Forest National Park